eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_46_Hobbies.md

 It is no use doing what you like; you have got to like what you do.

-Broadly speaking, human beings may be divided into three classes: those who are toiled to death, those who are worried to hard week's sweat and effort, the chance of playing a game of football or baseball or Saturday afternoon.
+Broadly speaking, human beings may be divided into three classes: those who are toiled to death, those who are worried to death,  and those who are bored to death.

+It is no use offering the manual laborer, tired out with a hard week's sweat and effort, the chance of playing a game of football or baseball or Saturday afternoon.

 It is no use inviting the politician or the professional or business man, who has beer working or worrying about serious things for six days, to work or worry about trifling things at the weekend.